 Here are also reported latest updates on cruise law news related to ashore and shipboard crimes still investigated by the police.
 Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, virus outbreaks, etc.

 |13 June 2018||Structural and Technical Issues|

-On June 13, 2018, due to additional shipyard construction delays, the initially announced departures were cancelled and vessel's delivery was re-scheduled for September 2018.
+On June 13, 2018, due to additional shipyard construction delays, the initially announced departures were canceled and vessel's delivery was re-scheduled for September 2018.

 Around 6000 ferry bookings were impacted by the delay.
-Affected customers were offered alternative travel options with direct crossings on the fleetmate Oscar Wilde or "land-bridge" crossings from either Dublin or Rosslare to UK, then second leg to France.
+Affected customers were offered alternative travel options with direct crossings on the fleetmate Oscar Wilde (now GNV-Allegra) or "land-bridge" crossings from either Dublin or Rosslare to the UK, then a second leg to France.
 Land-bridge rebooked customers were reimbursed for their vehicle fuel costs (UK arrival port to France arrival port).
-All booked customers were provided with the option to cancel the booking and receive full immediate refund.
+All booked customers were provided with the option to cancel the booking and receive a full immediate refund.

 For both cancellations, the company offered each affected customer GBP 150 voucher usable for any Ireland-France crossing by IRISH FERRIES in 2019.
 The company reported around 20,000 passengers affected by the cancellations (July 30 through September 17).

 You can add more details on reported here accident or submit new / your own WB Yeats ferry ship incident ("Cruise Minus" report) via CruiseMapper's contact form.